the-norman-sicily-project/website/site/content/en/home/index.md

 This project is an effort to document the cultural heritage of Sicily from c.
 1061 – 1194, a transformative period in the island's history, by using print, photographic, web and geolocation technologies to identify and explicate dilapidated, at-risk, and/or hard-to-access monuments.
 The island's castles, monasteries, churches, palaces, bridges, and other monuments are housed in a NoSQL database that provides maximum flexibility of data storage as well as when information is queried and returned.
 The website, which is very much under construction, is being developed with a close eye toward usability that encourages both scholars and students to interact with the interface and learn more about Sicily's Norman past.
 Each site has its own discrete page embedded with pertinent information, including photos and display location on a regional map.
 The geolocation information makes it possible to travel to the site and ultimately there will be versions of the interface available to users of both tablets and mobile phones.
 This is especially valuable as it is difficult to reach many of these sites as they are often not well signed and at significant elevation.
 In time, there will be an array of visualizations available to help make sense of the data.
 These will include density charts for monasteries and fortifications as well as pie charts that offer information about Sicily's religious houses (Latin vs. Greek, monastic order, status, etc.).
 Key to this site will be several essays.
 Some will interpret the data we have collected against a wider historical backdrop, providing greater understanding of Norman society.
 Others will consider the data within a sustainability framework.

 One of the most innovative aspects of this site is its focus on sustainability.
 In addition to treating these monuments as testaments to a vibrant past, this project also approaches them as living organisms - survivors of centuries of climactic trials and tribulations - which are in desperate need of physical examination.
-An ongoing collaboration with [Dr. Greg Pope](http://www.montclair.edu/profilepages/view_profile.php?username=popeg) of MSU's [Department of Earth and Environmental Studies](https://www.montclair.edu/csam/earth-environment-studies/) is enabling us to [assess the integrity of some of these monuments](https://www.youtube.com/watch?v=CTZxt60CDUE) and to share this information in the sites' records.
-By doing this, The Norman Sicily Project is providing critical context as we consider not just what the monuments reveal about the past, but also what we might expect for their future survival.
+Collaboration with [Dr. Greg Pope](http://www.montclair.edu/profilepages/view_profile.php?username=popeg) of MSU's [Department of Earth and Environmental Studies](https://www.montclair.edu/csam/earth-environment-studies/) has enabled us to [assess the integrity of some of these monuments](https://www.youtube.com/watch?v=CTZxt60CDUE) and to share this information in the sites' records.
+A new collaboration with Co-Investigator Casey Allen will build on this foundation.

 We are grateful for the financial support this project has received from the Angelo and Mary Cali Fund for Italian Studies, an award administered by the Dean of the [College of Humanities and Social Sciences](http://www.montclair.edu/chss/), [Montclair State University (MSU)](http://www.montclair.edu/), from the [CHSS Dean's Office](https://www.montclair.edu/chss/about-the-college/deans-office/) itself, from the Herman and Margaret Sokol Faculty/Student Research Grant Program that is administered by MSU's [College of Science and Mathematics (CSAM)](https://www.montclair.edu/csam/pseg-sustainability-institute/) as well as from MSU's [PSE&G Institute for Sustainability Studies](https://www.montclair.edu/csam/pseg-sustainability-institute/).
-In addition, we are also enormously grateful for the support of the [National Endowment for the Humanities](https://www.neh.gov/), whose logo appears below, for the generous grant it awarded the project for 2019-2021 through its [Humanities Collections and Reference Resources](https://www.neh.gov/grants/preservation/humanities-collections-and-reference-resources) program.
+In addition, we are also enormously grateful for the support of the [National Endowment for the Humanities](https://www.neh.gov/), whose logo appears below, for the generous grants it awarded the project for 2019-2021 and 2024-2027 through its [Humanities Collections and Reference Resources](https://www.neh.gov/grants/preservation/humanities-collections-and-reference-resources) program.
+Please note, however, that any views, findings, conclusions, or recommendations expressed in this web resource do not necessarily represent those of the agency.

 {{< figure src="NEH-Preferred-Seal820.jpg" alt="NEH" >}}